SteffeyDev/react-native-popover-view/README.md

   );
 }
 ```
+Note that if you pass an `onPress` or `ref` prop to the `Touchable` it will be overwritten.

 ### Showing popover from an element (advanced)

 For more advanced usage, pass in a function that returns any React element.
-You control which element the popover anchors on (using the `sourceRef`) and when the popover will be shown (using the `showPopover`) callback.
+You control which element the popover anchors on (using the `sourceRef`) and when the popover will be shown (using the `showPopover` callback).
 In this example, the `Popover` will appear to originate from the text _inside_ the popover, and will only be shown when the `Touchable` is held down.

 ```jsx
 import React from 'react';